absalom-muc/MHI-AC-Ctrl/Troubleshooting.md

 For finding a solution for your problem, you should use the log output via the serial monitor (115000 Baud).

 ## Known limitations
 MHI-AC-Ctrl doesn't support all functions of the infrared remote control.
-This is because some functions are not reflected by the SPI payload:
+This is because some functions are not reflected by the SPI payload (or I'm not aware of the according SPI codes):
 - "auto" for the fan is not supported, only 1, 2, 3,4 for fan are supported
 - Vanes left/right is not supported
 - Vanes up/down is supported, but with the limitation that if the last command was issued by the IR RC, then the vanes up/down status is not visible in MHI-AC-Ctrl